How to subtract in Python

 4.5

-The -= operator provides a shorthand for in-place subtraction.
-It modifies the variable on the left by subtracting the value on the right, updating it directly.
-It's more concise than writing count = count - 3.
+The -= operator offers a concise way to perform in-place subtraction.
+It directly modifies the variable on the left by subtracting the value on the right.
+This shorthand is particularly useful for making code cleaner and more readable, especially when updating counters inside loops.

 Advanced subtraction methods